 - 08. Book your accommodation

-- 10. Make sure you’ve got all your travel documents ready to go
+- 10. Have all your travel documents ready to go

 - 11. Pack your bag

-- How to plan a trip: Round up
+- How to plan your own vacation: Wrap up

 01. Decide on the type and length of the trip